• 10.00am - 5.30pm

 Slim undertook a partially successful attack in the Arakan in February 1944.
 Then, in the battles of Imphal and Kohima, he repelled a Japanese invasion of north-east India.

 Both campaigns demonstrated that his new approach worked.
-The Japanese were able to encircle the formations of Fourteenth Army, but could not defeat them.
+The Japanese were able to encircle the formations of the Fourteenth Army, but could not defeat them.
 They lost over 60,000 men and exhausted themselves in the process.

-An M3 medium General Lee tank of the 25th Dragoons at Kohima, 1944
+An M3 medium General Lee tank, Arakan, 1944

-Inspecting a Japanese 105mm gun abandoned on the Tiddim Road near Imphal, 1944
+Japanese 105mm gun abandoned near Imphal, 1944

 Victory